-Dr. Winter holds Fellowships in the International College of Dentists and the Academy of Dentistry International.
-Dr. Winter has published numerous articles on implant and reconstructive dentistry and graduated from continued on page xx the University of Minnesota School of Dentistry in 1988.
-He lectures on comprehensive restorative and implant dentistry, upgradeable dentistry, and general dentistry as a specialty.
+Dr. Richard Winter is a Master in the Academy of General Dentistry and a Diplomate in the International Congress of Oral Implantologists.
+He holds Fellowships in the Academy of Dentistry International and the International College of Dentists.
+He graduated from the University of Minnesota School of Dentistry in 1988.
+Dr. Winter has published numerous articles on implant and reconstructive dentistry emphasizing "Upgradeable Dentistry" and "General Dentistry as a Specialty."
 He can be reached at rick@winterdental.com.